About Knight of Swords

-Men and woman both comment on my rugged good looks.
-I am chiseled, hard and well groomed.
-I've noticed objects of my desire usually melt into my muscular arms.
+Men and women both comment on my rugged good looks.
+I am chiseled, hard, and well-groomed.
+I’ve noticed objects of my desire usually melt into my muscular arms.
 My hands are calloused from holding the reins and the sword in practice and battle.
-My face still has the shadow of boyish youth, but the crows feet are beginning to make their tracks from hard squinting in the face of foes.
+My face still has the shadow of boyish youth, but the crow’s feet are beginning to make their tracks from hard squinting in the face of foes.

 When I show up in the cards, I will tell you to take action.
 I will tell you to eliminate fear from your purpose.
 I will not tolerate doubt, and questioning your inclination to proceed is unacceptable.
-I will show up when you are at a dead end, and I am your secret weapon to slice through the enemy."
+I am the one who shows up when you are at a dead-end, and I am your secret weapon to slice through the enemy.

 Some symbols from the Knight of Swords:

-The symbol meanings of the bird deals with higher thoughts and matters of the spirit.
+Birds or Feathers: The symbol meanings of birds deal with higher thoughts and matters of the spirit.
 They are creatures of the air, so they symbolize higher ideals.
-They also represent freedom and ascencion.
+They also represent freedom and ascension.
 When the bird symbol pops out at us during a reading it is a message that we are rising to a higher level, that we need to free ourselves from bondage and we must make our hearts light.
-Other birds tweeting in the cards.
+Get more about bird symbolism here.

-Clouds hold the symbol meaning of revelation.
-Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere - this is the basic cloud symbol meaning.
+Clouds: Clouds hold the symbol meaning of revelation.
+Consider out of the mists of our deepest thoughts suddenly an epiphany comes, a bright idea comes out from nowhere – this is the basic cloud symbol meaning.
 Depending on the card, clouds can also symbolize confusion or clouded judgment.
 Primarily, clouds represent higher thought and messages from the divine.
-Fly through other clouds in the cards.
+Get more about cloud meanings here.

-Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
+Horse: Featured on all the knight cards of the Tarot, the horse symbol meanings deal with strength, motion, action, and vitality.
 Linked in many ancient traditions with the four elements (fire, water, earth, air) the horse is also a strong spiritual symbol and an emblem of incorporating all the elements to maintain an equal, powerful balance with all things in the universe.
-This is evident in the "either/or" nature of the knights.
-In a more mundane sense, the horse is predispositioned to have a charging nature.
+This is evident in the “either/or” nature of the knights.
+In a more mundane sense, the horse has a predisposition to have a charging nature.
 In a reading, this gives us pause to consider where we are charging to and why.
-Other horses racing through the cards.
+Get more about horse symbolism here.